 Unless you have a policy that states employees aren’t allowed to work certain hours, all hours worked in excess of 40 hours per workweek must be paid time and a half.

 An employee’s regular rate of pay is based on the amount of calculated earnings divided by the number of hours worked.
 This includes a base rate and any additional compensation such as commission or nondiscretionary bonuses.
-The chart below explains what is currently included in determining the regular rate of pay.
-However, this could change once the anticipated 2019 federal changes are implemented.
+The chart below explains what is included in determining the regular rate of pay.

 |Production bonuses||Pay for unworked hours|